tencentyun/intlcloud-documents/product_new/管理与支持/账号相关/常见问题/MFA 常见问题_intl_en.md

 **Ticket Template:**
 - **a.
 Personal MFA Unbinding:**
-Log in to the account:
+Log in to the account:  (Email Address)
-Real name + ID card number:
+Real name + Passport No./Driver License:
-Photograph of the applicant holding their ID card in their hand, showing the front of the ID card:
 The phone number currently in use:
 >!
 The applicant information must match the information entered for real name verification.

 - **b.
 Enterprise MFA Unbinding:**
-Log in to the account:
+Log in to the account:  (Email Address)
 Real company name + company ID number:
-Applicant’s name + ID number:
+Applicant’s name + Passport No./Driver License:
-Photograph or color scan of the company’s business license + Photograph of the applicant holding their ID card in their hand, showing the front of the ID card:
+Photograph or color scan of the company’s business license:
 The phone number currently in use: